umputun/remark42/site/src/docs/contributing/technical-details/index.md

 title: Technical Details
 ---

-Remark42 uses boltdb (embedded key/value database) files under `STORE_BOLT_PATH` for storing data.
-Each site stored in a separate boltbd file.
+Data stored in [boltdb](https://github.com/etcd-io/bbolt) (embedded key/value database) files under `STORE_BOLT_PATH`.
+Each site is stored in a separate boltdb file.

-In order to migrate/move Remark42 to another host boltbd files as well as avatars directory `AVATAR_FS_PATH` should be transferred.
+To migrate/move Remark42 to another host boltdb files as well as avatars directory `AVATAR_FS_PATH` should be transferred.
 Optionally, boltdb can be used to store avatars as well.

-Automatic backup process runs every 24 hours and exports all content in json-like format to `backup-remark-YYYYMMDD.gz`.
+Automatic backup process runs every 24h and exports all content in JSON-like format to `backup-remark-YYYYMMDD.gz`.

-Authentication implemented with `go-pkgz/auth` stored in a cookie.
+Authentication implemented with [go-pkgz/auth](https://github.com/go-pkgz/auth) stored in a cookie.
 It uses HttpOnly, secure cookies.

-All heavy REST calls cached internally in LRU cache limited by `CACHE_MAX_ITEMS` and `CACHE_MAX_SIZE` with `go-pkgz/rest`
+All heavy REST calls cached internally in LRU cache limited by `CACHE_MAX_ITEMS` and `CACHE_MAX_SIZE` with [go-pkgz/rest](https://github.com/go-pkgz/rest).

 User's activity throttled globally (up to 1000 simultaneous requests) and limited locally (per user, usually up to 10 req/sec).

-Request timeout set to 60 seconds.
+Request timeout set to 60sec.

-Admin authentication (`--admin-password` set) allows hitting Remark42 API without social login and with admin privileges.
-Adds basic-auth for username: admin, password: `${ADMIN_PASSWD}`.
+Admin authentication (`--admin-password` set) allows to hit Remark42 API without social login and with admin privileges.
+Adds basic-auth for username: `admin`, password: `${ADMIN_PASSWD}`.

 User can vote for the comment multiple times but only to change the vote.
-Double-voting not allowed.
+Double voting is not allowed.

-User can edit comments in 5 minutes (configurable) window after creation.
+User can edit comments in 5 mins (configurable) window after creation.

-User ID hashed and prefixed by oauth provider name to avoid collisions and potential abuse.
+User ID hashed and prefixed by OAuth provider name to avoid collisions and potential abuse.

-All avatars resized and cached locally to prevent rate limiters from oauth providers, part of `go-pkgz/auth` functionality.
+All avatars resized and cached locally to prevent rate limiters from OAuth providers, part of [go-pkgz/auth](https://github.com/go-pkgz/auth) functionality.

-Images can be proxied (`IMAGE_PROXY_HTTP2HTTPS=true`) to prevent mixed `http/https`.
-All images can be proxied and saved (`IMAGE_PROXY_CACHE_EXTERNAL=true`) instead of serving from original location.
-Beware, images which are posted with this parameter enabled will be served from proxy even after it will be disabled.
+Images served over HTTP can be proxied to HTTPS (`IMAGE_PROXY_HTTP2HTTPS=true`) to prevent mixed HTTP/HTTPS.

+All images can be proxied and saved locally (`IMAGE_PROXY_CACHE_EXTERNAL=true`) instead of serving from the original location.
+Beware, images that are posted with this parameter enabled will be served from proxy even after it will be disabled.

-Docker build uses publicly available base images.
+Docker build uses [publicly available](https://github.com/umputun/baseimage) base images.